echemdb/svgdigitizer/doc/workflow.md

 ![inkscape_smoothed_path_curve](files/images/inkscape_smoothed_path_curve.png)

 7. Add a text field to the plot containing the scan rate, with which the data was acquired.
-This is not necessarily given in the plot or figure description and might have to extracted from the text of the manuscript: `scan rate: 50 mV / s`.
+This value is not necessarily given in the plot or figure description and might have to be extracted from the text of the manuscript.
+Here `scan rate: 50 mV / s`.
+8. Feel free to add a comment (full sentence) to the plot, which will later be included in the metadata file and will be printed on the website.
+For example, `comment: The curve is a bit noisy.`
+7. Add a text field highlighting any additional measurements which were acquired simultaneously with the digitized curve and are shown in the same figure.
+In the example, the bottom plot shows DEMS data.
+This can be indicated by `linked: DEMS`.
+The field can contain multiple types of measurements if applicable.
+Also use acronyms commonly used in the community.

 The final file should look like this: